 NBA Playoffs: Clippers' Starting Lineup Against Jazz

-The Los Angeles Clippers enter into Game 1 against the Jazz in Utah just a few days after beating the Dallas Mavericks in Game 7.

-For the game, the Clippers have announced their starting lineup and the full lineup can be seen from FantasyLabs NBA below.
+For the game, the Clippers have announced their starting lineup, and the full lineup can be seen in a post below from FantasyLabs NBA.

 More on the Los Angeles Clippers and the series can be read here.